Comics Art: Introduction To Visual Storytelling

 - This course fulfills the requirement to take Advanced Comic Book Art: Storytelling!

-Online registration only: To attend Introduction to Comic Book Art, you must register online.
+Online registration only: To attend Comics Storytelling 101: Introduction to Comic Art, you must register online.
 Enrollment is limited!

 Phillip Sevy began his comics career with Heartless Dark, a weekly webcomic he wrote, penciled, inked, and colored.
 At its conclusion, Phillip attended the Savannah College of Art and Design where he got his MFA in Sequential Art.
 Working primarily as an artist, he’s had work published by Zenescope, Hic & Hoc Publications, and SCAD as well as featured in a variety of anthologies.
 After completing the four-issue miniseries The F1rst Hero for Action Lab Entertainment, he was named a runner-up in the 2013 Top Cow Talent Hunt competition.